lsst-sqre/lsstvaultutils/README.md

 ### Tokens

+The first thing to do, with an administrative token, is to create a delegator token which will be the token used to run the Vault token provisioning tools.
+Use [delegator.hcl](delegator.hcl) as the input to create a policy for this.
+Then create a token with that new delegator policy attached.

 Token IDs and accessors are stored under `secret/delegated/:subsystem:/:team:/:category:/:instance:/:role:/:type:` where `role` is one of `read` or `write` and `type` is one of `id` or `accessor`.
-These secrets are only accessible to an administrative user (such as the one that created the token pair in the first place).
+These secrets are only accessible to an administrative user (such as the one that created the token pair in the first place, which should be the token attached to the `delegator` policy created above).

 There are two tokens for each path, comprising the "token pair".
 These are `read` and `write`.